 - Stir in the macerated dried fruit and the ginger, and mix well.

-- Take out of oven, immediately sprinkle with the whisky, cover top with a sheet of parchment and then wrap a layer of newspaper and a towel around the cakepan.
+- Take out of oven, immediately sprinkle with the whisky, cover top with a sheet of parchment and then wrap a layer of newspaper and a towel.
 Allow to cool like this.
-(This cake is best stored for at least 1 week before eating to allow flavours to develop and will get even better after a month.
-Store in a sealed container in a cool spot for up to 3 months.)
+(This cake is best stored for at least 1 week before eating to allow flavors to develop and will get even better after a month.
+Store in a sealed container in a cool spot for up to 3 months.